 Like all presses, the 2-2-1 press is best run against teams that lack a true point guard and aren’t great dribbling or passing teams.
 It’s also fantastic for getting the ball out of the point guards hands and into the hands of a player less confident dribbling and bringing up the basketball.

-For better or for worse, the 2-2-1 press is very effective in youth basketball because it takes advantage of most players lack of strength to pass over top of the press.
+For better or for worse, the 2-2-1 press is very effective in youth basketball because it takes advantage of most players lack of strength to pass over the top of the press.
 The 2-2-1 floods the front court with 4 players and forces the offense to beat the press with smart cuts and passing (which is hard for most youth players to do).

-Players running the 2-2-1 press in older age groups have to play smarter in order to not allow the pass over top and easy layup.
+Players running the 2-2-1 press in older age groups have to play smarter in order to not allow the pass over the top and easy layup.